 You might even consider making a movie-like course trailer to introduce your course to your students, or try out a "liquid syllabus" like this one as a student-friendly alternative to a more standard PDF syllabus.

 Incorporate Inclusive Teaching and Learning Practices

 Inclusive teaching is good teaching!
 For students to be engaged, they must be included, represented, and feel a sense of belonging.
 Here are a variety of inclusive teaching strategies and Inclusive Teaching Practices Toolkit.
 Consider the number of situational factors that contribute to student engagement.
 For 2020, we are still teaching in the midst of a health pandemic and a racial epidemic- these factors ask instructors to consider trauma-informed pedagogies that respond to issues of equity and inclusion in considering learning v. survival brain.
-Consider how you might design your course to better meet all students' needs using Universal Design for Learning principles.
+This list of Top 10 Student Takeaways About Learning During the Pandemic may be useful as you design, as might this set of Universal Design for Learning principles.
 As you use tools, be cognizant of the many ways you can utilize them to be more effective.
 For example, you can employ simple techniques to make your many Zoom sessions more inclusive for all participants.
 For more resources, check out the Inclusive Excellence Team’s Inclusive Teaching Strategies and the Inclusive Excellence website.